 Kathryn Byler is an attorney focusing her practice in the areas of real estate, business, guardianships, and estate planning matters.
 She joined Pender & Coward after graduating from Regent Law School in 1998.

 As a licensed Virginia real estate broker and commercial property owner, Kathryn brings a heightened understanding of her clients’ real estate and business needs.
 Her professional volunteer efforts include serving as Chair of the VA State Bar Real Property Section and Chair of the VA State Bar District 2-1 Disciplinary Committee.

-Kathryn currently teaches as an adjunct professor at Regent University School of Law.
+Kathryn is an adjunct professor at Regent University School of Law.
 Prior to practicing with Pender & Coward, she was a faculty member at Old Dominion University, Tidewater Community College and Virginia Wesleyan College.

 Routinely represents family members of persons with mental and/or physical disabilities to have them determined incapacitated adults and the petitioners appointed guardians.
 This appointment enables the guardian to apply for entitlements (Medicaid, SSI), communicate with physicians, establish living arrangements for a safe, sustainable environment, and make decisions in the best interests of the incapacitated adult.

 Drafted and executed a Will at the hospital for a client who passed away days later, providing him with peace of mind knowing that his estate was being distributed according to his wishes.